Kids' & youth clothing

 For inspiration, you can borrow Printful’s approach—our eco-friendly product collection consists of items that are made of at least 30% sustainable, recycled, or biodegradable materials.
 Our team is also looking into raising the threshold for products to be considered eco-friendly.

 Let’s take a look at an example of how to include that in your product descriptions.
-Here’s how Printful’s Organic Crop Top is described:
+Here’s how Printful’s Premium Eco Hoodie is described:

-Alongside the fun product description and technicalities, you can find the material (organic cotton), the contents (in this case, 100%), and an easily downloadable eco-friendly product certificate issued by OEKO-TEX®.
+Alongside the fun product description and technicalities, you can find the material content (in this case, 85% organic cotton and 15% recycled polyester), and information about the eco-friendly product certificate issued by GOTS (Global Organic Textile Standard).

 When it comes to digital marketing, SEO plays an important role in driving organic traffic to your store.
 Google likes all the trendiest, greenest sustainability keywords out there (the buzzwords we talked about before), but using them too liberally can come off as greenwashing.